Delayed Diagnosis of Cancer

 Our Case Reports page describes many of the medical malpractice personal injury cases we have successfully handled on behalf of our clients.

 If you feel you have a medical malpractice case, it is vital that you act immediately to protect your rights, as Massachusetts has strict statutes of limitations for medical malpractice cases.
-Please call us at 617-723-7676, or toll free at 1-800-379-1244, or use our contact form.
+Please call us toll free at 1-800-379-1244, or use our contact form.
 We look forward to helping you.